 Now here is where we get fancy dancy.
 You can honestly just staple the ends together as shown in the picture.
 Add them in both directions to keep it extra tight.
-The tulle and ribbon will be covering any pointy ends of the staples so you don’t need to worry.
+The tulle and ribbon will be covering any pointy ends of the staples so you don’t need to worry about it being scratchy.

 We’re going to be slip knotting the tulle strips over the elastic band to make the tutu.
 To measure your tulle, decide how long you want the tutu to be and then multiply the length by 2.
 This doesn’t need to be an exact science.
 I had Tim wear his elastic band, I held up the tulle and asked him how long he wanted his skirt, and then just doubled the length.
 No rulers required.

 I cut one strip to the length we wanted and then just sat and cut the rest of the spool into strips of the same length using the first as a guide.
 You can see them piled up on the table in the photo above.

 3. Cut the tutu ribbons into strips:

 We decided not to slip knot the ribbons and gave each donor their own individual strip.
 I cut them to be half the length of the tulle strips.
 If you prefer keep things very easy, slip knot the ribbons and cut them the same length as the tulle.